How To Win More Listings

 So how do you win desirable listings?
-Assuming you have qualified the seller’s motivation and have all the decision makers present, here are six keys.
+Assuming you have qualified the seller’s motivation and have all the decision makers present, here are six keys to winning more listings:

 1. Preparation: perform preliminary research regarding the property.
 You can find everything you need on the public internet to become informed about the property.
 Drive by the property and take pictures from the street (and take pictures of the inside of the property when previewing with the potential seller).
 Use this information to create a prelisting package.
 Your prelisting package should contain:

 b.
 Comparable marketing analysis

 Proper preparation will allow you to present confidently.
 Educate the prospect on the home selling process—from agreement, pricing, MLS listing, marketing feedback, agreed price reductions if necessary and the close.
 This process naturally substantiates your pre-listing package; show visuals and be succinct.

 2. Confidence: Proper preparation will allow you to present confidently.
 Educate the prospect on the home selling process—from agreement, pricing, MLS listing, marketing feedback, agreed price reductions if necessary and the close.
 This process naturally substantiates your pre-listing package; show visuals and be succinct.